 - May be given up to 120h, but is not recommended.
-Between 72-120h, an IUD is recommended as it is more effective
+Between 72-120h, an IUD or ulipristal is recommended as they are more effective

 - If vomiting occurs within 2 hours of administration, another pill should be given.
 If vomiting continues, consider IUD, or consider another dose, with an antiemetic (domperidone recommended).

 Can be taken as many times as necessary, even within the same menstrual cycle however, not recommended, as it is not as reliable as regular contraception.

 A barrier method of contraception needs to be used for 7 days (COCP), or 3 days for POCP.

 If there is any lower abdominal pain before the next period, she should consult immediately to rule out ectopic pregnancy

 If she has any concerns (e.g. if next period is late, could be pregnant) to seek medical advice.

 - 30mg as soon as possible after intercourse.
 Should not be used >120 hours after intercourse

 - Should not be used more than once in one menstrual cycle

 - The only oral method licensed for use between 72 and 120 hours